 We offer a full complement of academic courses for homeschooled students from 2nd to 12th grade as well as science clubs for K-1.
 Our qualified, innovative faculty provides rigorous instruction in what we believe is an excellent balance of a warm, homelike atmosphere, high expectations, and accountability.
 Most classes meet once a week.
 Because we are a science-focused school, all students are required to take a science class with us.
 Our annual week-long field studies trips are a highlight for students in middle and high school, and work completed on these trips is a significant portion of each student’s grade.

 Science Clubs: K-1

-Our science clubs meet once a week on Fridays to foster and satisfy students’ curiosity about God’s world.
-During the 4.5-hour class (a full school day), students enjoy a variety of hands-on, interactive learning adventures with a STEM focus.
+Our science clubs meet twice a week on Mondays and Fridays to foster and satisfy students’ curiosity about God’s world.
+During each 5.5-hour class (a full school day), students enjoy a variety of hands-on, interactive learning adventures with a STEM focus.

 These classes meet on Wednesdays all day and provide language arts, technology and engineering, science, and math instruction.
 Teachers assign a week’s worth of work in each subject to be completed at home under parental supervision.
-In addition, we offer supervised homework time on Mondays and Adventure Fridays for this age group.
+In addition, we offer further math instruction and Adventure Fridays for this age group.